acidvegas/eris/README.md

 # Elasticsearch Recon Ingestion Scripts (ERIS)
 > A utility for ingesting various large scale reconnaissance data logs into Elasticsearch

+The is a suite of tools to aid in the ingestion of recon data from various sources *(httpx, masscan, zonefiles, etc)* into an [Elasticsearch](https://www.elastic.co/elasticsearch) cluster.
+The entire codebase is designed with asynconous processing, aswell as load balancing ingestion across all of the nodes in your cluster.
+Additionally, live data ingestion is supported from many of the sources supported.
+This means data can be directly processed and ingested into your Elasticsearch cluster instantly.
+The structure allows for the developement of "modules" or "plugins" if you will, to quickly create custom ingestion helpers for anything!

 ## Prerequisites
 - [python](https://www.python.org/)
     - [elasticsearch](https://pypi.org/project/elasticsearch/) *(`pip install elasticsearch`)*